-Using streaming software looks like OBS, you can easily incorporate Handbid information that is updated in real time.
-Read this article on how it's done
+By Using streaming software, like OBS, you can easily incorporate Handbid information that is updated in real time.
+Read this article to learn how it's done!

 Most streaming software allows you to incorporate a browser source into your scenes.
 These browser sources can be a web page or URL that will then load in data and display it.